Contributing to Ultralytics Open-Source Projects

 Contributing via Pull Requests

-We welcome contributions in the form of pull requests.
-To streamline the review process, please follow these guidelines:
+We greatly appreciate contributions in the form of pull requests.
+To make the review process as smooth as possible, please follow these steps:

-1. Fork the repository: Fork the Ultralytics YOLO repository to your GitHub account.
+Fork the repository: Start by forking the Ultralytics YOLO repository to your GitHub account.

-2. Create a branch: Create a new branch in your forked repository with a descriptive name for your changes.
+Create a branch: Create a new branch in your forked repository with a clear, descriptive name that reflects your changes.

-3. Make your changes: Ensure that your changes follow the project's coding style and do not introduce new errors or warnings.
+Make your changes: Ensure your code adheres to the project's style guidelines and does not introduce any new errors or warnings.

-4. Test your changes: Test your changes locally to ensure they work as expected and do not introduce new issues.
+Test your changes: Before submitting, test your changes locally to confirm they work as expected and don't cause any new issues.

-5. Commit your changes: Commit your changes with a descriptive commit message.
-Include any relevant issue numbers in your commit message.
+Commit your changes: Commit your changes with a concise and descriptive commit message.
+If your changes address a specific issue, include the issue number in your commit message.

-6. Create a pull request: Create a pull request from your forked repository to the main Ultralytics YOLO repository.
-Provide a clear explanation of your changes and how they improve the project.
+Create a pull request: Submit a pull request from your forked repository to the main Ultralytics YOLO repository.
+Provide a clear and detailed explanation of your changes and how they improve the project.

 CLA Signing

-Before we can accept your pull request, you must sign a Contributor License Agreement (CLA).
-This legal document ensures that your contributions are properly licensed and that the project can continue to be distributed under the AGPL-3.0 license.
+Before we can merge your pull request, you must sign our Contributor License Agreement (CLA).
+This legal agreement ensures that your contributions are properly licensed, allowing the project to continue being distributed under the AGPL-3.0 license.

 Google-Style Docstrings